 - Area: 505,988 sq km (195,363 sq miles)

 - Major languages: Spanish (Castilian), Catalan and its variant Valencian, Gallego (Galician), Euskera (Basque)

 - Life expectancy: 79 years (men), 85 years (women)

 2. Where is it?

-Location and neighbors: Spain is located in Southwestern Europe, on Iberian Peninsula, which it shares with Portugal.
-Spain is bordering with 5 countries: Morocco, Gibraltar, Andorra, France and Portugal.
+Location and neighbors: Spain is located in Southwestern Europe, on the Iberian Peninsula, which it shares with Portugal.
+Spain is bordering 5 countries: Morocco, Gibraltar, Andorra, France, and Portugal.

-Size: Spain is medium sized country by its area, it is 52nd in the world and 4th in Europe.
-With 92 persons living per square kilometre, its population density is at world’s average.
+Size: Spain is a medium-sized country in its area, it is 52nd in the world and 4th in Europe.
+With 92 persons living per square kilometer, its population density is at the world’s average.